quickintegrate/docs/docs/QuickIntegrate_Overview/Execute.md

 <img src={useBaseUrl('/img/overwiew/Execute.png')} />;

+#### Build
+This module creates the gradle project structure  based on the project created on the UI and finally creates executeable jar.

 #### Deploy
 This module , one can deploy and run the projects.
 Multiple options available  to suit to deployment arch. styles.
-One can download the project which give source code zip file.
-Run the project on certain port and test it.Deploy to configured instance .Docker Container configuration for the project

-Deploy spring boot jar as per your architecture styles MicroServices , ESB, P2P, Integration Service , Public api , ,Standalone service

-#### Build
+The  project Runs on ATDev Cloud and can be tested using Postman once we start the project.

 #### Test Cases

-#### rest Cases
+For every Services we can configure the Various test cases with positive and negative seniro

 #### Tracebility
+This module , one can see Traceability visually and impact of change in any component in the entire  Requirement Matrix.
+Traceability from EPIC ->FEATURE ->STORY ->SERICE ->SERVICE DESIGN ->TESTCASE

 #### System
+This tabs shows the running designer.quickintegrate Application logs